sungsoo-ahn/2025/_posts/2025-04-28-vlm-understanding.md

 #### Findings

-Most research on probing tasks in vision-language models (VLMs) focuses on two primary objectives: identifying the concepts these models struggle to capture and assessing the relative importance of visual and linguistic modalities <d-cite key="golovanevsky2024vlms"></d-cite>.
+Most research on probing tasks in VLMs focuses on two primary objectives: **identifying the concepts these models struggle to capture** and **assessing the relative importance of visual and linguistic modalities** <d-cite key="golovanevsky2024vlms"></d-cite>.

 Cao et al. <d-cite key="cao2020behind"></d-cite> introduced the VALUE (Vision-And-Language Understanding Evaluation) framework, which developed a set of probing tasks to explain individual layers, heads, and fusion techniques in understanding how pre-training influences learned representations.
 Their key findings include: (i) pre-trained models tend to prioritize language over vision, a trend consistently observed in the literature; (ii) certain attention heads effectively capture cross-modal interactions; and (iii) attention visualization can reveal interpretable visual relationships.

-Building on this foundation, researchers have expanded probing methodologies across various domains.
-Some studies proposed probing tasks for visual semantic spaces <d-cite key="dahlgren-lindstrom-etal-2020-probing"></d-cite>, while others focused on verb understanding <d-cite key="hendricks2021probing,beňová2024beyond"></d-cite>.
-To delve deeper into specific cognitive capabilities, researchers have explored nuanced aspects like number sense <d-cite key="kajic2022probing"></d-cite> and how multimodal resamplers preserve spatial information <d-cite key="pantazopoulos2024lost"></d-cite>.
+Building on previous work, researchers have used probing methodologies to examine diverse model capabilities.
+Studies have investigated various cognitive abilities, including visual semantics <d-cite key="dahlgren-lindstrom-etal-2020-probing"></d-cite>, verb processing <d-cite key="hendricks2021probing,beňová2024beyond"></d-cite>, number sense <d-cite key="kajic2022probing"></d-cite>, and spatial reasoning <d-cite key="pantazopoulos2024lost"></d-cite>, revealing limitations across these domains.
 Another line of research compared representations at pre-trained and fine-tuned levels <d-cite key="Salin_Farah_Ayache_Favre_2022"></d-cite>, carefully designing datasets to minimize bias and improve multimodal analysis.

 While these diverse probing approaches have advanced our understanding of VLMs, probing tasks present several challenges - they must be meticulously crafted to yield meaningful results and are often model-specific.
 Sometimes, additional models or classifiers are necessary, which limits their broader applicability <d-cite key="vatsa2023adventures"></d-cite>.